Gangsters Who Vanished And Were Never Found

 Advertisement

 America wasn't the only place that banned alcohol for awhile.
 Ontario also got in on the not-fun with the Temperance Act of 1916, which was pretty much a blanket ban against booze.
 That meant you got (assumedly very polite) northern gangsters involved in bootlegging.
-And the "Al Capone of Canada" was Rocco Perri, according to the Hamilton Spectator.
+And the "Al Capone of Canada" was Rocco Perri, according to The Hamilton Spectator.

 Advertisement

-The Star reports that one night in 1923, Perri, the "patriarch of the mob," was on the scene as more than 2,500 bottles of whiskey were unloaded from a boat.
+The Toronto Star reports that one night in 1923, Perri, the "patriarch of the mob," was on the scene as more than 2,500 bottles of whiskey were unloaded from a boat.
 The cops busted him, but Perri swore he was just in the area and had nothing to do with it.
 The charges were eventually dropped.
 A year later, he wasn't so shy about his work.
 In 1924, Perri confessed his illegal activities to a reporter, and his wife called him the "king of the bootleggers."
 But he couldn't be charged with anything just for bragging.

 On April 23, 1944, Perri got a headache while visiting a cousin.
 He went for a walk to try and shake it, saying he'd be back by lunch.
 He never returned.
 There's a theory that he was murdered by underworld rivals for control of his territory and dumped in Hamilton Harbour, but there is some evidence he might have learned about a plot to kill him and fled.
-Perri's biographer claims to have proof he lived in Massena, N.Y. under the name "Giuseppe Portolesi" until he died of natural causes in 1953.
+Perri's biographer claims to have proof he lived in Massena, New York, under the name "Giuseppe Portolesi" until he died of natural causes in 1953.

 Advertisement